Deep Learning Enabled Semantic Communication Systems: Proposed Deep Semantic Communication Systems

 In practice, different communication scenarios result in the different channels and the training data.
 However, the re-training of transmitter and receiver to meet the requirements of dynamic scenarios introduces extra costs.
 To address this, a deep transfer learning approach is adopted, which focuses on storing knowledge gained while solving a problem and applying it to a different but related problem.

 The training process of adopting transfer learning is illustrated in Fig. \ref{Difference framework} and the pseudocode is given in Algorithm \ref{difference}, where the training modules, mutual information estimation model training, and whole network training, are the same as Algorithm \ref{channel encoder function} and Algorithm \ref{Train Whole Network Function}.
 First, load the pre-trained transmitter and receiver based on knowledge ${\cal K}_0$ and channel ${\cal N}_0$.
 For applications with different background knowledge, we only need to redesign and train part of the semantic encoder and decoder layers and freeze the channel encoder and decoder layers.
 For different communication environments, we redesign and train part of the channel encoder and decoder layers and freeze the semantic encoder and decoder layers.
-If the knowledge and channel are totally different, the pre-trained transceiver can also reduce the time consumption because the weights of some layers in the pre-trained model can be reused in the new model even if the most layers need to be redesign.
+If the knowledge and channel are totally different, the pre-trained transceiver can also reduce the time consumption because the weights of some layers in the pre-trained model can be reused in the new model even if the most layers need to redesign.
+After the other modules are trained, we will unfreeze them and train the whole network with few epochs to converge to the global optimum.